influxdata/telegraf/docs/CONFIGURATION.md

 #### Routing metrics to different outputs based on the input

 Metrics are tagged with `influxdb_database` in the input, which is then used to select the output.
-The tag is removed in the outputs before writing.
+The tag is removed in the outputs before writing with `tagexclude`.

 ```toml
 [[outputs.influxdb]]